EdutainmentLIVE/edutainmentlive.github.io/_posts/Upgrading_Elm.md

 1. More elm/ packages, such as browser, json, svg, time, and url.
 We love having elm/ packages, because they are more likely to be kept up by the community and integrated into future Elm upgrades.
 1. Removed polymorphic `toString` function, which was replaced by Int.toString.
-This is good because explicit type safety.
+This is safer.
 1. Documentation is better.
 It looks like Evan and Co. tried really hard to improve the examples to make them shorter and clearer wherever possible.
 1. HTTP package got markedly better with functions  like `riskyRequest` and `riskyTask` functions so